Picture-perfect Los Cabos offers a desert-meets-sea aesthetic, with gorgeous golden rock formations that tumble down to the wide-open Pacific Ocean.

 December

 Peak season officially kicks off when the calendar flips to December.
-If you like whale watching, December kicks off the season when the whales start to arrive in the warmer waters around Los Cabos.
-Crowds start to arrive in Los Cabos in droves and hotel rates reach all-time highs, especially in the days leading up to Christmas and New Year’s Eve.
-Still, this is one of the most energetic times to be in Los Cabos, with holiday celebrations, foodie events and lots of parties to enjoy.
+This month kicks off whale watching season and crowds start to arrive in droves.
+Hotel rates reach all-time highs, especially around Christmas and New Year’s Eve.
+Still, this is one of the most energetic times to be in Los Cabos, with holiday celebrations, foodie events, and many parties to enjoy.

-Key events: Sabor a Cabo Festival, New Year’s Eve Fireworks
+Key events: Gastrovino Baja Food & Wine Festival, Sabor a Cabo Festival, Las Posadas Christmas celebrations, New Year’s Eve Fireworks

 You might also like: